Your wellbeing is our number one priority and we're committed to ensuring you can enjoy a safe night out in our venues.

 We have a number of initiatives that are aimed at helping to prevent drink spiking within our venues:

-We will be elevating our security protocol across our venues for the foreseeable future in a number of ways including the searching of everyone entering the Union Venue.
-One side effect of this will potentially be an impact on the speed of entry into our venues but it is essential that you feel safe when going on a night out at the Students’ Union.
-Where possible please arrive at events as early as you can.
+One side effect of this will potentially be an impact on the speed of entry into our venues but it is essential that you feel safe when going on a night out.
+Where possible, please arrive at events as early as you can.

-While Spikeys (plastic anti-spiking bottle stoppers) have been available in our venues since September 2018 we’ll now be re-training our staff team to offer them to anyone purchasing a bottled beverage.
+Spikeys (plastic anti-spiking bottle stoppers) have been available in our venues since September 2018; our staff team is trained to offer them to anyone purchasing a bottled beverage.
 They’re absolutely free of charge and simply pop into the neck of the bottle to prevent people from dropping a substance into your drink.

-We are sourcing a new supply of drug testing kits and will make these available from the on-site medic at Union Venue events or from the Students' Union the day after an event.
+We stock drug testing kits and these are available from the on-site medic at Union Venue events or from the Advice Centre at the Students' Union the day after an event.
 The results from these kits will be used in a non-prejudicial way and should help to inform you of the next steps you need to take e.g. reporting a crime to the Police or the specific type of medical care required.

 We’ve created a range of artwork to be used across our venues and social media channels to build awareness of what you need to consider when it comes to potentially having your drink spiked.
 You can download these below to display at your own events or use them across your social media channels to help spread the message.